mousepawmedia/devdocs/source/guides/contrib.rst

 your overall plans in the description.

 If you're ready for code review and feedback, add a reviewer.
-If you don't know who to add, mark the Team Lead for the team whose :ref:`code territory <p_workflow_planning_territory>` you're working in.
+If you don't know who to add, you can use the Reviewer Finder (see :ref:`phab_reviewerfinder`) to find someone.
+You should especially favor tagging someone in the same :ref:`code territory <p_workflow_planning_territory>` you're working in.

 If you're NOT ready for review, don't worry.
-You can always add one later.
+You can always add a reviewer later.

 You should be aware of the :ref:`p_workflow_landing_checklist`, which your Revision must pass before it can be accepted and **landed**.